| Bet Option |

 Spin(s) per press controls batch size.
 At 1, every press of Spin is a single spin.
 Raise it to run a simulation: your placed bets settle against the first spin of the batch, and the remaining spins run bet-free to build the wheel's statistics.
 Press Esc or Stop to end a long run early.

 Current Result shows the winning number and every category it belongs to — its color, even or odd, high or low, dozen, and column.
-Previous Bets logs each settled bet and what it won or lost.
+A marquee strip beneath the wheel shows the last ten results, newest first, just like a live table's display board.
+Previous Bets logs each settled bet: the option you backed, the spin result it faced, the chips staked, and the win or loss.
 You start with 20 chips; if you go bust, Player Stats offers a buy-back.

 The Stats Tab

-The Outside tab covers the even-money and 2-to-1 options; Inside covers 0, 00, and the thirty-six numbers.
+The Outside tab covers the even-money and 2-to-1 options; Inside covers 0, 00, and the thirty-six numbers; Splits, Streets (with the zero baskets), Corners, and Lines (six lines and the Top Line) track every official inside bet the same way.
 View Real-Time repaints the table as a batch runs; Faster waits until the batch finishes and delivers the highest spins per second.
 Reset clears the wheel's entire history.

 The Strategy Tab